Virulence factors of toxigenic corynebacteria

 Host-pathogen-interaction: Functional analysis of proteins involved in pathogenicity of Corynebacterium diphtheriae, Corynebacterium ulcerans and Corynebacterium pseudotuberculosis

 Corynebacterium diphtheriae is the causative agent of diphtheria.
 During infection, this bacterium typically colonizes the upper respiratory tract.
 However, in the last years also an increasing number of skin infections were reported.
-We are especially interested in the analysis of adhesion of the pathogen to the host cells and its interaction with macrophages.
-A main virulence factor of C. diphtheriae is the diphtheria toxin, which is also the basis of diphtheria toxoid vaccines.
-In a current project, we are investigating the protein content of various vaccines.
+We are especially interested in the function and evolution of virulence factors of this pathogen.

 Interestingly, diphtheria and other infections are increasingly caused by Corynebacterium ulcerans.
 In the focus of our work related to this emerging pathogen, we are studying a ribosome binding protein with high structural similarity to Shiga-like toxins of enterobacteria and phospholipase D, a sphingomyelidase involved in macrophage interaction.